Origin of the Tee and the Stymie

 There is a 'tee' in curling, derived from the Gaelic word 'tigh' meaning house.
 The House is the coloured circles that form the target area and the curling 'tee' today is the line through the centre of the 'house' and is the target not the release line, which is the 'hog' line.
 As the first golf tees were within a 'circle' of one club length round the hole, this could be the origin of the term.

-The golf tee or 'teaz' has similarities to the Dutch word 'tuitje' pronounced tytee and meaning a conical shape, which referred to the little piles of sand or snow that would be used for the tee'ing off stroke.
-This looks a more likely origin of the term.
+The golf tee or 'teaz' has similarities to the Dutch word 'tuitje' pronounced 'tytee' and meaning a little conical shape, which referred to the little piles of sand or snow that would be used for the tee'ing off stroke.
+This looks a more likely origin of the term, especially given the probable origin of the 'Stymie' is from the Dutch 'stuit mij' pronounced 'sty me' meaning 'it stops me'.
+The word itself (as stimies) did not appear in the Rules until the 1834 Musselburgh rules, since when its interpretation had been the subject of many disputes.
+The most serious of these was in the Burgess club in 1807.
+The stymie was not abolished until 1951.

-It was not apparently until Old Tom Morris created separate teeing areas at St Andrews in the late 19th Century that this defined area became common place.
+It was not apparently until Old Tom Morris created separate teeing areas at St Andrews in 1875, as reported in the press, that this defined area became common place.
 The motivation could well have been to speed up play as otherwise golfers were waiting for the groups to tee off after they had holed out, before they could play to the green, which must have been twice as aggravating as just waiting for them to putt out.

 For centuries, golfers made tees from sand.
 This was messy and towels and water were provided to wash the golfers' hands as they are today to wash golf balls.
-Often caddies would scoop out sand from the bottom of the hole to make the tee and this caused the hole to deteriorate and clubs issued reminders that sand should be taken from elsewhere.
+Often caddies would scoop out sand from the bottom of the hole to make the tee and this caused the hole to deteriorate and clubs often issued reminders that sand should not be taken from holes.

-One answer to this was the provision of sand boxes, which were still found until recently on some old courses, such as Bruntsfield Links, though nowadays they contain fertilised soil for filling in divots on the teeing ground.
+One answer to this was the provision of sand boxes, which are still found on old courses, such as Bruntsfield Links and Earlsferry Links, though nowadays they contain fertilised soil for filling in divots on the teeing ground.

 The Singular History of the Golf Tee by IR Valenta (1995) documents that the earliest known portable golf tee was invented by two members of the Tantallon Golf Club at North Berwick William Bloxsom Secretary and Arthur Douglas in 1889, and was a small rubber slab resting flat on the ground, with three vertical rubber prongs or a hollow rubber tube to hold the ball in place.
 The patent 12,941 was granted in April 1890.